-- Physical Activity Epidemiology
+- Physical Activity in Public Health Specialist

 - Exercise Physiology

-In addition, the curriculum provides students with an educational and experiential foundation that incorporates lecture, laboratory, practice, and service learning experiences to prepare them to meet requirements for admission to Allied Health Professional graduate programs, including, but not limited to:
+The Pre-Health Professional concentration provides students with an educational and experiential foundation that incorporates lecture, laboratory, practice, and service learning experiences to prepare them to meet requirements for admission to Allied Health Professional graduate programs*, including, but not limited to:

 - Occupational Therapy

-- Professor of Kinesiology
+- Doctor of Osteopathy